BTech Mechanical Engineering: Course Fees, Admission 2025, Syllabus, Top Colleges, Career Scope

 Talking about the eligibility criteria, most of the engineering colleges prefer a minimum of 50% marks in your Diploma course.
 Rest, you may check the lateral entry entrance exam specifications on the official website of the university or college you wish to get admission to.

-While several private colleges and universities also offer admission to students on the basis of their Class 12 marks, most of the top Mechanical Engineering colleges in India admit students on the basis of valid entrance test scores.
+While several private colleges and colleges also offer admission to students on the basis of their Class 12 marks, most of the top Mechanical Engineering colleges in India admit students on the basis of valid entrance test scores.

 The NITs and the IITs need valid JEE Main and JEE Advanced scores respectively, for providing admission to students to the BTech Mechanical Engineering course.
 So, it is always better if you give the entrance test to keep both the options open, merit as well as entrance, and then choose the best college for pursuing the course.
 Rest, the final decision is yours.